 Over time, as the company continues to grow it will need to start looking at software as a strategic investment and to move to a fully-integrated all-in-one solution.
 This is often necessary as an alternative to hiring more employees, and may also be influenced by the added complexities of business processes as a result of growth.
 Has the company added multiple warehouses?
 Does the company drop ship product?
 Does the company work with multiple currencies?
 Is the company looking to expand to other sales channels such as eCommerce?
 There will (hopefully) come a time when the software being used can no longer keep up with company growth.
 This can often leave business owners stuck managing multiple disparate systems, which means they’re no longer able to focus on the core of their business and selling product.
 It is now appropriate to begin searching for ERP software.
 ERP stands for “enterprise resource planning” and is essentially used to describe software that is designed to manage all aspects of a company’s operations including; accounting, order entry and processing, inventory and warehouse management.
 ERP software is typically categorized as a Tier 2 system and is designed to replace all existing systems as a stepping stone for continued growth.
 Certain features that were unavailable in introductory systems, or provided but with very limited functionality, are inherent in true ERP systems.
 These include: robust reporting, multiple units of measure, multi-locations and multi-currency, integration with email and unlimited file size and transaction volume.
 Since ERP systems are designed to scale with company growth, they also provide advanced functionality that can either be purchased at the get-go or added on down the road.
 Examples include: full two-way integration with eCommerce sites, barcode scanning and mobile picking, landed cost tracking, lot tracking and CRM.

 Knowing the appropriate time to start searching for an ERP system is important, as implementation timeframes are significantly longer than those of introductory systems.
 It is important to begin the search and make a decision while your current systems are still adequate, and before your existing systems shortcomings begin to have a negative impact on your critical business operations.
 Business growth does not always follow the examples outlined above and therefore certain businesses may benefit from ERP systems as their first or second software choice.
-To learn more about ERP software including benefits, costs and implementation methods, check out our Infographic: What is ERP?
-Click image below to view full infographic.
+Visit our website to learn more about ERP software including benefits, costs and implementation methods.